 Certain clubs, organizations, and performing groups will hold elections for student officers.
-These groups include: Career and Technical Student Organizations and Fine Arts in grades 7-12.
+These groups include: Career and Technical student organizations in Grades 7-12, and Fine Arts in Grades 7-12, including Art, Band, Choir, Dance, and Theater.

 Fees (All Grade Levels)